-Newsletter of September, 2017 Vol.60, No. 1
+Newsletter of November, 2017 Vol.60, No. 3

 The Euclid Art Association's next

-monthly meeting is Monday, September 11, starting at 7:00pm.
+monthly meeting is Monday, November 6, starting at 7:00pm.

 The meeting is held in Fellowship Hall of East Shore United

 Methodist Church, 23002 Lakeshore Blvd., Euclid.
 The meeting is open

 the church open at 6:00pm.

 Parking is behind the church, in front of the church in the traffic

 circle or across the alley in front of the Marc's Pharmacy door.

 Please do not park outside designated areas as this impedes access

 of emergency vehicles to the rear entrance.
 If you do, you risk